Degree and Major Requirements

 The IS Major has three tracks from which students can choose when they declare.
 Students may not declare multiple tracks at the same time, and must choose a track at the time of declaration.

-Culture in the Age of Globalization: How do global interactions shape culture?
-How is culture shaped by global interactions?
-These are the fundamental questions we explore in this track.
-To ask these questions we think about culture as something that we do (as opposed to something that “is”)—we are constantly creating and re-creating culture through our practices, and those practices are often influenced by (or influence) the practices of people in other places.
-In this track you will have the opportunity to think about how people make meaning in their world and the ways in which group identities, boundaries and meanings are continually created, maintained and transformed, often through global interactions.
+Culture in the Age of Globalization: Culture in an Age of Globalization focuses on how global interactions shape culture.
+This option addresses how we think about culture as something that we do (as opposed to something that “is”)—we are constantly creating and re-creating culture through our practices, and those practices are often influenced by (or influence) the practices of people in other places.
+In this option you will have the opportunity to think about how people make meaning in their world and the ways in which group identities, boundaries and meanings are continually created, maintained and transformed, often through global interactions.
 Substantive topics include gender, social class, ethnicity, religion, music, art, film, media, literature, food, sports, language, migration, and nationalism, just to name a few.
 Our focus throughout is on the intercultural—the ways that systems of meaning interact within and across social and political boundaries in ways facilitated by transnational migration, new information technologies and global markets.

-1. Introduction to International Studies: INTL ST 101
+1. INTERNATIONAL FOUNDATIONS: Introduction to International Studies: INTL ST 101

-2. Introduction to Economics- Choose one of the following four options:
+2. ECONOMICS FOUNDATIONS– Choose one of the following four options:

 1. ECON 101: Introduction to Microeconomics and ECON 102: Introduction to Macroeconomics